awslabs/aws-jwt-verify/README.md

 const verifier = JwtRsaVerifier.create({
   issuer: "https://example.com/", // set this to the expected "iss" claim on your JWTs
-  audience: "<audience>", // set this to the expected "aud" claim on your JWTs });
+  audience: "<audience>", // set this to the expected "aud" claim on your JWTs
+  jwksUri: "https://example.com/.well-known/jwks.json", // set this to the JWKS uri from your OpenID configuration });

 try {